 Today is my 49th birthday.
 That might seem like a big number or a small number, depending on your perspective.
 Right now it means I’m slightly on the younger side of the 20 people in the strategic planning meeting that I am sitting in at MegaCorp.

 Today’s a Tuesday.
 Tuesday is a terrible day for a birthday, because if there are important meetings scheduled, you’re generally ‘forced’ to spend all day at work.
-I’m not the sort that tells anyone at work it is my birthday.
+I’m not the sort that tells anyone at work or friends that it is my birthday.
 I prefer to fly on the down-low.
 So here I am – sitting in a boring all day meeting.